gary-archer/oauth.logaggregation.elasticsearch/README.md

 ## Connect to Elasticsearch

-Next connect to the ElasticSearch API to which API logs will be sent:
+Next connect to the Elasticsearch API to which API logs will be sent:

 ```bash
 curl -k -u 'elastic:Password1' https://logs.authsamples-dev.com:9200